Reporting on the rise: Last year, highest number of sexual assaults reported at Miami

 Under the Clery Act, data on campus crime, including sexual assault, is divided by where the reported offenses occurred.
 In 2016, of the 25 of the reported assaults, 12 happened in campus residence halls.

-The remaining six occurred on what is called “non-campus property,” buildings and residences which are not located within Miami’s campus but are owned and controlled by organizations affiliated with and recognized by the university.
+An additional six assaults were reported to have occurred on what is called “non-campus property,” buildings and residences which are not located within Miami’s campus but are owned and controlled by organizations affiliated with and recognized by the university.
 A fraternity house or any Miami study abroad location both fall under this category.

 The figures which Miami is obligated to collect and release every year, mandated by the Clery Act, only include sexual assaults that happened on campus or in these “non-campus” locations.